-For an application involving Name of agency Role of Agency Contact Details QUEENSLAND HERITAGE PLACE QUEENSLAND HERITAGE PLACE Schedule 10, Part 8, Division 2, Subdivision 3, Table 2 - Assessa able developme nt under s15(2) Development application for assessable development under section 15(2), unless the chief executive is the prescribed assessment manager for the application The chief executive of the department in which the Planning Act 2016 is administered: State Development, Infrastructure, Local Government and Planning (State Assessment and Referral Agency Department) Concurrence In person: Level 2, 209 Bolsover Street, Rockhampton City Online lodgement using MyDAS2: https://prod2.dev- assess.qld.gov.au/suite/ Email: RockhamptonSARA@dsdi lgp.qd.gov.au Postal: PO Box 113 Rockhampton Qld 4700
+For an application involving Name of agency Role of Agency Contact Details STATE TRANSPORT INFRASTRUCTURE (Generally) Schedule 10, Part 9, Division 4, Subdivision 1, Table 1 - Aspect of development sta ted in schedule 20 Development application for an aspect of development stated in schedule 20 that is assessable development under a local categorising instrument or section 21, if- (a) the development is for a purpose stated in schedule 20, column 1 for the aspect; and (b) the development meets or exceeds the threshold- (i) for development in local government area 1-stated in schedule 20, column 2 for the purpose; or (ii) for development in local government area 2-stated in schedule 20, column 3 for the purpose; and (c) for development in local government area 1-the development is not for an accommodation activity or an office at premises wholly or partly in the excluded area However, if the development is for a The chief executive of the department in which the Planning Act 2016 is administered: State Development, Infrastructure, Local Government and Planning (State Assessment and Referral Agency Department) Concurrence In person: Level 2, 209 Bolsover Street, Rockhampton City Online lodgement using MyDAS2: https://prod2.dev- assess.qld.gov.au/su ite/ Email: RockhamptonSARA @dsdilgp.qd.gov.au Postal: PO Box 113 Rockhampton Qld 4700 combination of purposes stated in the same item of schedule 20, the threshold is for the combination of purposes and not for each individual purpose.

-5. THE APPROVED PLANS
+6. THE APPROVED PLANS